lesnitsky/events2/README.md

  * `emitter.off([eventName, listener])` method

    This is an alias for core `emitter.removeListener` AND `emitter.removeAllListeners`.
-Removes all listeners, or those of the specified event, or specified listener.
+Removes all listeners | all listeners of passed event | passed listener.
  * no `defaultMaxListeners` limit
  * as a result – no `getMaxListners()`/`setMaxListeners()`
  * no `listeners()` and `listenersCount()`